 The Group recognises the importance of identification of significant climate-related issues and mitigation of the related risks, therefore, the Group is committed to managing the potential climate-related risks which may impact the Group's business activities.
+In order to reduce carbon emissions in business operations and jointly cope with climate change, the Group actively advocates the green policy of sustainable development and strives to save energy, water, paper and other resources within its capacity.
+We proactively raise our staff's environmental awareness and implement relevant measures in energy saving and reducing emission in daily operation so as to establish a low-carbon office.
 During the Reporting Period, the Group has formulated the Climate Change Policy and conducted a climate change assessment to identify and mitigate the potential climate-related risks that may arise from its business operations.
 These risks mainly stem from the following dimensions: